2024-25 Edition

 Except where otherwise noted below, students must satisfy the UC Entry Level Writing requirement prior to fulfilling the UCI writing requirement.

-Students who have not completed the lower-division writing requirement before the beginning of their seventh quarter at UCI will be subject to probation.
-Students transferring to UCI normally should have satisfied the lower-division writing requirement before entering UCI; if, however, they have not, they must complete it within their first three quarters of enrollment or they will be subject to probation.
-Academic English students must complete the lower-division writing requirement before the beginning of the seventh quarter following the completion of their AE courses or they will be subject to probation.
+Students who have not completed the lower-division writing requirement before the beginning of their seventh quarter at UCI will be subject to academic notice.
+Students transferring to UCI normally should have satisfied the lower-division writing requirement before entering UCI; if, however, they have not, they must complete it within their first three quarters of enrollment or they will be subject to academic notice.
+Academic English students must complete the lower-division writing requirement before the beginning of the seventh quarter following the completion of their AE courses or they will be subject to academic notice.

 The third course must be an upper-division writing course, and it must be taken only after the successful completion of the lower-division requirement.